-The winner of The E4 Award will receive a 1000€ cash and the runner-up will receive 500€.
-All E4 papers that are accepted will appear in a special issue in Ecography that will be freely available for anyone to read.
+The winner of The E4 Award will receive 1000€ cash and the runner-up will receive 500€.
+All E4 papers that are accepted will appear in a special issue in Ecography.
 We will also specially promote E4 award papers on social media and encourage authors to write blog posts and make video abstracts to increase visibility and readership.
 We have found that previous E4 award papers are downloaded and cited more than an average research paper in Ecography.

 To apply for The E4, please submit a brief (< 300 word) proposal as a .pdf for a concise review paper in one of the areas listed above by 25 May 2020 to ecography [at] oikosoffice [dot] lu [dot] se, with “The E4 Award” in the subject line.
 Please also give names of all authors, affiliations, email address to contact author and date of PhD for all authors, after the title on the proposal.
 Then ca 4 weeks later an invitation to submit will be sent to the proposals that made it to the next step.
 The dead line for submitting a full Review paper will be 1 October 2020.

 The pre-selection selection committee will review these full submissions from the finalists and send the submissions out for peer review.